You can only get a Social Security Number (SSN) if you are employed.

 F-1/J-1 students are eligible if they have one of the following:

 Remember to request a receipt for your SSN application.
-You should receive your SSN card in 2-3 weeks.
+Your receipt will indicate the estimated processing time for your SSN card (usually 2-4 weeks).

 All international students, scholars, and employees in non-immigrant visa categories (e.g. F-1, J-1, or H-1B) are required by U.S. law to file tax forms in the spring regardless of whether they have had a job or not.
 This can include filing a federal tax return and a state tax return, depending on the individual’s situation.
 International Student and Scholar Services (ISSS) purchases Glacier Tax Prep software to assist international students and scholars in preparing their federal tax return.

 You may access the Glacier Tax Prep program—this information will be sent to you by early February to your ISU email account.
 If you have graduated or no longer have access to your ISU email account, please contact ISSS by emailing InternationalStudents@IllinoisState.edu and include your name and UID.
 If you are required to file both a federal and state tax return, you must complete your federal form before you complete your state form.